Svanik/Diabetes-Neural-Network/README.md

 Hidden Layer 3 - 5 nodes - relu activation<br />
 Output Layer - 1 node - sigmoid activation<br />

-The Neural Net is fedforward and fully connected meaning any node will be connected to all other nodes in the next layer.<br />
+The Neural Net is feedforward and fully connected meaning any node will be connected to all nodes in the next layer.<br />

 __**Activation Function:<br />**__

-The activation function used for all node except those was the relu activation function yielding either a 1 or 0<br />
+The activation function used for all nodes except those in the output layer was the relu activation function yielding either a 1 or 0.<br />
-The output layer uses sigmoid to yield a value between 0-1 giving a predicted chance of diagnosis<br />
+The output layer uses sigmoid activation to yield a value between 0-1, which would be the predicted chance of diagnosis.<br />

 __**Loss or Cost Function:<br />**__

-The loss function used was binary cross entropy, the reasoning behind this is the dataset contains either 1 or 0 for diagnosis of diabete or no diagnosis.
-Cross-entropy is used to evaluate the difference amongst probability distributions.
-Cross-entropy is commonly used to quantify the difference between two probability distributions.
-Usually the "true" distribution (the one that your machine learning algorithm is trying to match) is expressed in terms of 1 or 0 for true or false in classification problems.
+The loss function used was binary cross entropy, the reasoning behind this is the dataset contains either 1 for diagnosis of diabete or 0 for no diagnosis.
+Cross-entropy is used to evaluate the difference in two probabilities.
+Usually the "true" distribution (the one that neural netowrk is trying to match) is expressed in terms of 1 or 0 for true or false in classification problems.
 This is why binary cross entropy was used in the neural network.<br />

 __**Optimizer:<br />**__

 The optimizer used was Adam, this is an efficient way to apply gradient descent.
-Gradient descent is an optimization algorithm used to find the values of parameters of a function that minimizes a cost function, in this case the binary cross entropy discussed above. <br />
+Gradient descent is an optimization algorithm used to find the values of the parameters of a function that minimizes a cost function, in this case the binary cross entropy discussed above. <br />

 __**Gradient Descent Procedure:<br />**__

 Gradient Descent begins with initial values for the parameter for the function.
-These could be 0 or and random value(usually a small number).
+These could be 0 or a random value(usually a small number).
 Let us use coefficients as the parameter for this example.<br />

 <p align="center">coefficient = 0.0</p><br />